Skip to main content

 4 mentions Positive Neutral Negative

-The game is praised for its monetization model, being completely free with no in-game purchases or microtransactions, which enhances the overall experience for players.
+The game offers a refreshing monetization model, being completely free with no in-app purchases, ads, or microtransactions, which enhances the overall experience and allows players to enjoy a vast library of content without any financial barriers.

 • “The game is also free with no in-game purchases, which is a massive bonus and makes it all the more awesome that you can play it without spending anything.”